You'll be awarded one of these scholarships (no application is necessary) if:

 |Demonstrated academic merit||Faculty of Science Entrance Scholarship||$500 Entrance Scholarship|

-Additionally, a small number of named Entrance Scholarships specific to the Faculty of Science can be found in the undergraduate calendar.
+Additionally, a small number of named Entrance Scholarships specific to the Faculty of Science can be found in the Undergraduate awards database.
 There are a number of university-wide scholarships available to students who meet certain criteria.
-For more information, visit the Find out more site.
+For more information, visit the Student Awards and Financial Aid website.

 International Students entrance scholarship